jfarmer/algebra-via-cs/README.md

 What we're really asking is, "If we know that `x` is a number and `x^2 + x - 1 = 0` then what can we say about `x`?
 Is there only one number `x` with that property?
 Two?
 Nineteen?
 None?"

-"Regular" algebra takes us from looking at specific numbers to looking at a specific *number system*.
-Abstract algebra takes us from looking at a specific *number system* to looking at *number systems* in general.
+Arithmetic focuses our attention on particular numbers.

+"Regular" algebra focuses our attention on the particular operations we perform on numbers.
+We go from particular numbers to a particular *number system*.

+Abstract algebra focuses our attention on number systems *in general*.

 ### Examples Of Other Number Systems